-Securities offered through LPL Financial, member FINRA/SIPC.
-Investment advice offered through Private Advisor Group, a registered investment advisor and separate entity from LPL Financial.
+Securities offered through LPL Financial, Member FINRA/SIPC.
+Private Advisor Group is a separate entity from LPL Financial.

 - Wrap Fee and Non-Wrap Fee: If you are in a wrap fee program, trading costs will be charged to your Advisor, so he or she will have a disincentive to perform work for you by trading in your account.
-If you are in a non-wrap fee program, you will pay a per-transaction charge in addition to the percentage fee. - Subscription Fee: Your Advisor may provide publications or seminars for which you may be required to pay a subscription fee. - Custodian Fees: You will be charged fees by the custodian where your account is held for services such as account maintenance, and you should review the fee schedule published by the custodian for those specific fees.
+If you are in a non-wrap fee program, you will pay a per-transaction charge in addition to the percentage fee. - Subscription Fee: Your Advisor may provide publications or seminars for which you may be required to pay a subscription fee. - Custodian Fees: You will be charged fees by the custodian where your account is held for services such as account

-- If you use the services of a portfolio manager or thirdparty investment advisory firms, you will be charged fees depending on the terms of your agreement with them. - You will pay fees and costs whether you make or lose money on your investments.
+- maintenance, and you should review the fee schedule published by the custodian for those specific fees. - If you use the services of a portfolio manager or thirdparty investment advisory firms, you will be charged fees depending on the terms of your agreement with them. - You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
-Please ask your Advisor for personalized information and make sure you understand what fees and costs you are paying. - Help me understand how these fees and costs might affect my investments.
-If I give you \$10,000 to invest, how much willgo to fees and costs, and how much will be invested for me?
+Please ask your Advisor for personalized information and make sure you understand what fees and costs you are paying.

+• Help me understand how these fees and costs might affect my investments.
+If I give you \$10,000 to invest, how much will go to fees and costs, and how much will be invested for me?